github/docs/content/organizations/managing-organization-settings/about-networking-for-hosted-compute-products-in-your-organization.md

 {% data reusables.actions.azure-vnet-network-configuration-intro %}

+{% ifversion ghec %}

+{% data reusables.actions.azure-vnet-enterprise-policy %}

+{% endif %}

-For more information about using an Azure VNET with {% data variables.product.company_short %}-hosted runners works, see{% ifversion ghec %} "[AUTOTITLE](/admin/configuration/configuring-private-networking-for-hosted-compute-products/about-azure-private-networking-for-github-hosted-runners-in-your-enterprise)."{% else %} "[AUTOTITLE](/organizations/managing-organization-settings/about-azure-private-networking-for-github-hosted-runners-in-your-organization)."{% endif %}
+For more information about how using an Azure VNET with {% data variables.product.company_short %}-hosted runners works, see "[AUTOTITLE](/organizations/managing-organization-settings/about-azure-private-networking-for-github-hosted-runners-in-your-organization)."

 {% data reusables.actions.azure-vnet-next-steps-links %}